Prag8855/aab/content/guides/freelance-visa.md

 [Come to Germany](/guides/visit-berlin#how-to-travel-to-berlin) and prepare your freelance visa application.

 - **If you are a citizen of {{AUFENTHV_41_COUNTRIES}}**
     You can come to Germany without a visa.
 You can stay 90 days in Germany without a residence permit.
-You can look for clients, and apply for the freelance visa in Germany.[^9] You can't work before you get your freelance visa. {# Not true, exception for artists ???
-Ask Sebastian #}
+You can look for clients, and apply for the freelance visa in Germany.[^9] You can't work before you get your freelance visa.
 - **If you have a German [residence permit](/glossary/Aufenthaltstitel)**
     Your current residence permit stays valid until you get your freelance visa.
 [If your residence permit expires](/guides/berlin-auslanderbehorde-appointment#if-your-residence-permit-expires-soon) after you sent your freelance visa application, you don't need to leave Germany.
 - **If you have a [tourist visa](/glossary/Schengen%20visa)**